 Improve Single Cell Transcriptional Profiling with CRISPRclean

 Transcriptional profiling has been revolutionized with high throughput, massively parallel, single cell RNA sequencing.
-Microfluidic/microdroplet technologies recently introduced to the market produce complex data sets that allow investigators to deconvolute complex cell mixtures, identify cell types present in healthy and diseased tissues, and create cell type specific transcriptional signatures.
+Microfluidic/microdroplet technologies recently introduced to the market produce comprehensive data sets that allow investigators to simplify and understand complex cell mixtures, identify cell types present in healthy and diseased tissues, and create cell type specific transcriptional signatures.
 These technologies are dramatically enhancing our ability to identify transcriptional and cellular perturbations driving disease at the individual cell level.

-CRISPRclean removes 100 overexpressed, housekeeping transcripts so you can see all transcripts, even those genes that were represented by only 1 or 2 sequencing reads.
+CRISPRclean removes 100 overexpressed, housekeeping transcripts so you can even see genes represented by only 1 or 2 sequencing reads.

 The normal tissue samples contain ~3,500 cells and the diseased tissue samples have ~11,000 cells.
-Each 10x Genomics library was sequenced on an Illumina NextSeq instrument with ~250 million 2 x 150 PE reads corresponding to ~60K reads per cell for the normal and ~24K reads per cell for the diseased tissue samples (sequencing saturation of ~85% and ~65% for normal and diseased sample types, respectively).
-The prepared libraries were subsequently depleted with the CRISPRclean scRNA depletion product, as described in Figure 1.
+Each 10x Genomics library was sequenced on an Illumina NextSeq instrument with ~250 million 2 x 150 PE reads corresponding to ~60,000 reads per cell for the normal and ~24,000 reads per cell for the diseased tissue samples (sequencing saturation of ~85% and ~65% for normal and diseased sample types, respectively).
+The prepared libraries were subsequently depleted with the CRISPRclean scRNA depletion product.
 The samples were sequenced on the same NextSeq instrument again, for a similar read length and depth as the original (non-depleted) samples.
 All sequence data was processed through Cell Ranger, subject to standard mitochondrial and doublet detection algorithms, and partitioned into cell-types using Monocle3.
 Differential expression was performed using a generalized linear model to control for patient-specific transcriptomic effects.

-Depletion results in an increase of 2,747 UMIs (12.6% of all genes in the library) derived from healthy tissue and 4,260 (18.4% of all genes in the library) derived from diseased tissue (Table 2) indicating that depletion has improved the ability to detect certain genes.
+Depletion results in an increase of 2,747 UMIs (12.6% of all genes in the library) derived from healthy tissue and 4,260 (18.4% of all genes in the library) derived from diseased tissue in Table 2, indicating that depletion has improved the ability to detect certain genes.

 Since depleted libraries are derived from undepleted ones, 10x Genomics cell barcodes are identical between depleted and undepleted libraries of the same type.
-Thus we can compare these libraries for alterations in UMI numbers per cell in the form of linear regression plots for selected individual genes in Figure 3.
+We can compare these libraries for alterations in UMI numbers per cell in the form of linear regression plots for selected individual genes in Figure 3.